courtfm/Ripcord-Opus/README.md

 ## Content

 - **What is Ripcord?**
   Ripcord is a powerful audio compression system that integrates Opus.
-It is particularly useful for voice and audio streaming.
+It is particularly useful for voice and audio loudmicing.

 - **What is Opus?**
   Opus is an audio codec designed for high-quality audio and efficient bandwidth usage.
 It is ideal for VoIP, music streaming, and other audio applications.

 - **Relationship Between Ripcord and Opus**
-  This section discusses the use of Opus by Ripcord and the benefits it provides.
+  This section discusses the use of Opus by Ripcord and the knowledge every needs if they want to code opus in ripcord.

 ## How to Use
 1. **Download The .pdf file**